Adobe System Design Interview: What the Bar Actually Tests

 | Principal Scientist | L7 / Principal | Architecture-level scope.
 Multi-system design, org-wide technical strategy, evolution over time. |

 The jump from MTS-2 to CS-1 is where the bar shifts most.
 At MTS-2, a reasonable architecture with clear data flow is enough.
-At CS-1, interviewers expect you to proactively surface failure modes, discuss consistency vs. availability trade-offs, and justify every technology choice with a concrete reason.
+At CS-1, interviewers expect you to proactively surface failure modes, discuss consistency vs. availability trade-offs at the depth covered in Designing Data-Intensive Applications, and justify every technology choice with a concrete reason.
 Not a brand name.
 "Because Netflix uses it" is not a reason.

 What Adobe System Design Interview Questions Actually Cover